 Unlike any other Sports Utility Vehicle, the Q5 really bucks the trend.
-This beautifully crafted vehicle boasts amazing streamlining, a light and spacious cabin and specifications to blow your mind.
+This beautifully crafted vehicle boasts amazing streamlining, a light and spacious cabin and an impressive list of high-end tech.

 The goodLooks, build quality, performance and versatility

 The badOptional extras see the price jump quite rapidly

 Audi Q5 45 TFSI quattro 265PS S line S tronic – First Drive (2020)

 Audi’s family SUV, the Q5, has just undergone a mid-generation facelift and it has been brought bang up to date with sharper styling plus a wealth of extra kit.